-No, the game will be synced as soon as you connect to an internet connection again.
-However, uninstalling Minecraft before the syncing process will cause your progress to go up in smokes.
-Needless to say, your online progress will stay there, but the offline one will be done and dusted.
+No, the game will be synced once you connect to an internet connection again.
+However, uninstalling Minecraft before the syncing process will cause your progress to increase in smoke.
+Your online progress will stay there, but the offline one will be done and dusted.

 What is SMP Merge in Minecraft?

 The SMP merge is a process that occurs during the online sync.
-However, there are certain anomalies that manage to mess up everything.
+However, certain anomalies manage to mess up everything.
 There have been instances of players getting the side effects of this SMP Merger.

-Your game tends to think you’re playing under the name of ‘Player’ whereas the post connection Minecraft believes that the account under your username is a different one.
+Your game tends to think you’re playing under the name of ‘Player,’ whereas the post connection Minecraft believes the account under your username is different.
 Therefore, there is a fair chance of your progress going down the drain.

 Can You Play Multiplayer Without an Internet Connection?

-While the complete experience is only deliverable through a network connection, it is still possible to play partial multiplayer by using the local area network.
+While the complete experience is only deliverable through a network connection, playing partial multiplayer using the local area network is still possible.
 These LAN connections allow anyone playing Minecraft under the same connection to join your world and play with you.